n-laoutaris/robotics-automation-IoT/README.md

 Disclaimer: This repository is a work in progress.

-A collection of experiments, prototypes, and projects related to robotics, sensors, and automation.
-Built mostly using Arduino (ESP32, Uno), and other microcontrollers.
+A collection of experiments, prototypes and other projects related to robotics, sensors and automation.
+Built mostly using Arduino (ESP32, Uno) and other microcontrollers.

 ## Included Projects